Want to follow along with this writing? Sign up Today, it's free and easy

 almost 4 years ago Karyn Jade Leigh said:

 Oh my gosh.
 This knocked me off my feet.
 I loved it!!!
 Sooo much!
 My heart broke at the ending!
 Oh my gosh.
 Wow.
 You are a fantastic writer.
 Never stop.
 Ever. ♥

-about 4 years ago Keru Faye said:
+over 4 years ago Keru Faye said:

 Swap for Grave or Child: A Recipe